ConjurTech/slate/source/includes/api/_orders.html.md

   address: user.address,
   side: 'buy',
   price: (0.001).toFixed(8),
-  // the amount of SWTH to sell or buy
+  // if the side is 'buy', then this is the amount of SWTH you want
+  // if the side is 'sell' then this is the amount of NEO you want
   wantAmount: toAssetAmount(20.5, 'SWTH'),
   useNativeTokens: true,
   orderType: 'limit',